 |Aerial Site Survey||Job site photos and videos||$150-$300|

-Do you want to make sure that you clearly communicate your needs for the project and your expectations for the final deliverable?
+Make sure that you clearly communicate your needs for the project and your expectations for the final deliverable.
 Make sure that the drone pilot is able to provide what you want.
 Each job is different however there are some general requirements that tend to be common in most jobs.

 If the product is a video then does the video require color grading?
 Will the product require music?
 Do you want additional graphics or text?
-These activities can often require more time and effort than the actual drone flight.
+These activities often require more time and effort than the actual drone flight.
+For more details see our article “Drone Photography: A Practical Guide“

 If the product is a map or inspection then will you need data analysis?
 Maps can be used to measure distance area and volume.
-We can also be used to generate contour maps and compute cut-fill requirements.
-These activities Will require varying degrees of technical expertise.
+They can also generate contour maps and compute cut-fill requirements.
+These activities will require varying degrees of technical expertise.
+For more details see our article “How To Start A Drone Mapping Business“

-Very often once the final product is completed you will want some changes.
+Once the final product is completed you will want probably some changes.
 It’s important to be clear upfront how many re-edits are included with the job.
-We always offer one major re-edit, As this ensures the customer will carefully consider any major changes.
+We always offer one major re-edit.
+This ensures the customer will carefully consider any major changes.

 The delivery method is often not considered until the end of the project.
 This is a mistake.
 If you expect the data to be delivered via Google drive and the pilot delivers the data on a CD then this will be a problem.